Your Guide to Old Furniture Disposal

 5. Rent a Dumpster

 You can typically throw bed frames, chairs, desks, dressers and tables in a dumpster all at once for convenient disposal.
 Mattresses may not be accepted in certain areas due to local landfill regulations.
-To be sure about the furniture you’re throwing out, just give us a call and we’ll walk you through the process.
-With a dumpster rental, you can:
+When you contact us, we'll let you know if we can accept your furniture, then we’ll walk you through the rental process.
+With a residential dumpster rental, you can: